warmcat/sai/README.md

 ## Builder git caching

-For each `<saimaster-project>`, the builder maintains a local git cache.
+For each `<saiserver-project>`, the builder maintains a local git cache.
 This is updated once when the new ref appears and then the related tests check out a fresh image of their ref from that each time.
 This is very fast after the first update, because it doesn't even involve the network but fetching from the local